AntonJohansson/StaticMurmur/README.md

 ## Limitations

 Only arrays of `char` are supported for the time being, and only the 32-bit version of MurmurHash3 has yet to be implemented.
 Other than that it should work as expected.
 Impact on compile-time is not known, but is should not be a problem.
-Tested on `g++` with `std=c++17` and `clang` with `std=c++1z`.
+Tested on linux with `g++ -std=c++17` and `clang -std=c++1z`, not sure if this will work on windows.

 ## Usage